threader/PC-Tuning/docs/post-install.md

 ## Activating Windows

-- As previously mentioned, you should have linked a key to your motherboard but if you have not now would be a good time to enter it.
-Open CMD & use the following commands:
+As previously mentioned, you should have linked a key to your motherboard but if you have not now would be a good time to enter it.
+Open CMD & enter the command below.

     ```bat
     slmgr /ipk [YOUR 25 DIGIT KEY]